BrianInGermany/americansingermany/README.md

 - [Download Slack for your device](https://slack.com/downloads/) and sign in with your account.
 - Post a hello message in the #general channel to introduce yourself.
 - Browse the channels on the left pane, and join any topics you're into, or ask for one to be created.
-- Tip: if you want to meet folks fast, join the #chat-roulette channel, and be randomly matched in 4-way chats once a week.

 **See you soon!**